 The Amex Blue Cash Everyday® card comes with a $25 minimum redemption threshold, meaning you can only cash in your rewards when you’ve accumulated enough points to reach a balance equivalent to $25 or more.

-It’s also important to note that the 3% rewards at the grocery store are capped at $6,000 annually.
-After you reach $6,000 in spending, the rewards drop back to 1% at the grocery store.
+It’s also important to note that the 3% rewards at supermarkets in the U.S. are capped at $6,000 annually.
+After you reach $6,000 in spending, the rewards drop back to 1% on U.S. supermarket purchases.